trilemma-dev/SwiftAuthorizationSample/README.md

 By specifying "satisfy-job-bless-requirements", the script will add the `SMAuthorizedClients` entry to the helper tool's info property list and the `Label` entry to the launchd property list each time the app is built either for debug or release.
-If you do not want these entries to be persisted as part of the Info.plist:
+If you do not want these entries to be persisted as part of the info or launchd property lists:

 5. Add a Run Script Phase as the last phase
 6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`